cs1302uga/cs1302-ce11/README.md

    method should take two `StringList.Node` parameters, one representing the starting node and another representing a node to insert.
 The method must begin with the starting node and traverse the `next` links to move toward the correct position.
 You should assume the node to insert is not already in the list.

-1.

-1. In your notes, write down the expected output of calling your new method from `main` passing with the preexisting `StringList.Node` references (`end`, `node`, and `n`) as the actual parameters.
+1. In your notes, draw the expected linked list after calling your new insert method from `main` passing in the `node` reference as the starting point along with a new node containing the string "Cupid".
+Your diagram should illustrate any nodes that have been created along with their associated string values and next references.

-1. From the `main` method of `Driver.java`, make three separate calls to your new method using `end`, `node`, and `n` as the actual parameters.
+1. At the end of the `main` method of `Driver.java`, add the method call described in the previous step.

-1. Compile and run your `Driver` program.

-1. Write the output from the program in your notes.
-If your expected output does not match the output from the program execution, indicate the reason(s) in your notes.

-1. Your `Driver` program likely threw an unchecked exception when you ran it.
-Update your code to handle this type of error instead of crashing.
-In your notes, explain how you handled it and why you handled it this way.
+1. Write a method to verify that your insert method worked correctly.
+The output from this method should convince your instructor/TA that your method worked.

 **CHECKPOINT**